EnglishSpanish

 How Ingrown Toenails Affect Overall Foot Health

-Ingrown toenails happen to pretty much everyone and can be caused by a variety of things.
-Caring for ingrown toenails as soon as you find one is important to keep your feet in healthy shape.
+Ingrown toenails affect pretty much everyone and can be caused by a variety of factors.
+Caring for ingrown toenails as soon as you notice one is important for keeping your feet in healthy shape.
 We touch on some of the effects that ingrown toenails can have on your overall foot health.
-If you are unsure how to properly care for your toenails and treat ingrown toenails and would like to speak to someone about it, please contact Best Foot Doctor in New York City (NYC).
+If you are unsure how to properly care for your toenails or treat ingrown toenails, and would like to speak with someone about it, please contact Best Foot Doctor in New York City (NYC).
 Our podiatrist staff can help you trim your toenails and teach you how to prevent and treat ingrown toenails.

 What Causes Ingrown Toenails?

-Some of the most common risk factors for developing ingrown toenails are the following seven things.
+The following seven factors are among the most common risk factors for developing ingrown toenails.

 1. Cutting toenails with rounded edges instead of straight across